yageek/yageek.github.io/_drafts/2018-01-30-a-taste-of-core-data-0.markdown

 Great, we succeeded to create a graph instance and insert a node into it!

-# Reduce the boilerplate code
+# Reduce the boilerplate code with `NSManagedObjectModel`

 Our graph rules are basic and you would have noticed that we required a big number of lines to describes it.
 Using code is one way to describes the rules.
 Inside the documentation of the `NSEntityDescription`,